 Why is Formal Education Important in the Culinary Arts Field?

-If you love food and fun, the culinary arts field could be your best bet.
-There are numerous seasoned chefs and cooks who never stepped into a formal classroom.
-However, many established hotels and bakeries seek bakers and culinary arts professional with formal education.
+The Culinary Arts are one of those unique fields where half the experts are self-made, and the other half have formal education.
+There are numerous seasoned chefs and cooks who have never stepped into a formal classroom.
+However, many established hotels and bakeries require bakers to have culinary arts formal education.
 So, why is education important for someone who aspires to work in the culinary field?

-The activities in a working kitchen can be enormous, and no one has the time to instruct beginners on how to handle knives, cook, or spice.
+The activities in a working kitchen can be technically complex, and no one has the time to instruct beginners on how to handle knives, commercial ovens, or deep fryers.
 All these essential skills are taught in a culinary school.
 Moreover, your best recipe can be useless without the right ingredients.
 With culinary education, students typically learn how to select the best ingredients within any budget.

-The Benefits Culinary Arts Professionals with Formal Education Over Self-taught Cooks
+The Benefits of Culinary Arts Professionals with Formal Education VS. Self-taught Cooks

-Other than generally equipping students with the right skills to land a professional culinary job, formal education in culinary arts has several career benefits.
-They include:
+Other than generally equipping students with the right skills, formal education in culinary arts has several long-term benefits:

-- Exposure to a variety of job duties and techniques in a kitchen set up.
-That exposure can help you make a decision on your next career path.
+- Exposure to a variety of job duties and techniques in a professional kitchen, helping you determine whether this path is right for you.

-- A diploma or a degree from an accredited cooking school can validate your knowledge and skills and help you land your first kitchen position.
+- A diploma or a degree from an accredited cooking school can validate your knowledge and skills, proving you have the recipe for success.